Next-Scale Prediction: A Self-Supervised Approach for Real-World Image Denoising: Introduction

 Self-supervised image denoising~\cite{n2n,nbr2nbr,li2023spatially,s2s,blind2unblind,nr2n} aims to estimate the underlying noise-free images from their corrupted observations, without relying on any ground-truth supervision.
 The ill-posed nature and the absence of clean images make this task challenging and of broad practical applicability.

 A common paradigm for self-supervised image denoising is based on the blind-spot network (BSN)~\cite{n2v,n2s,laine,jang2023self,gao2023bs,chen2024exploring}, which predicts the clean value of a pixel from its surrounding pixels.
 This approach relies on the assumption that the noise is pixel-wise independent.
-If the noise exhibits spatial correlation, the network may inadvertently learn this correlation and predict the noise in the target pixel from the nearby noisy pixels, which deviates from the denoising objective.
+If the noise exhibits spatial correlation, the network inevitably learns this correlation and predicts the noise in the target pixel from the nearby noisy pixels, which deviates from the denoising objective.
 Consequently, BSN-based methods are limited in handling real-world images, where noise introduced by Image Signal Processing~\cite{isp} pipeline often exhibits strong spatial correlation.
 As confirmed by prior studies~\cite{apbsn, sdap, tbsn, lgbpn}, BSN-based methods generally fail to achieve satisfactory results in real-world image denoising.

 To enable BSN to handle real-world noise, researchers use pixel-shuffle downsampling (PD)~\cite{pdd}, which splits an image into many smaller sub-images.
 With a large downsampling factor, PD can effectively dismantle spatially correlated noise, turning it into nearly pixel-wise independent disturbances that BSN can cleanly remove.
 But that very aggressiveness comes at a steep price: it fragments the high-resolution structures, leaving the network to learn from tiny patches and crippling its ability to recover fine details.
 In some cases, BSN even misinterprets high-resolution structures as noise and removes them unintentionally~\cite{AliasingArtifact,apbsn}.
 Reduce the factor and detail returns, yet the noise regains spatial correlation that BSN cannot easily eliminate.
 In short, PD simultaneously undoes the correlation you must break and erases the resolution you must preserve.
 This antagonistic trade-off is subtle, fundamental, and central to making real-world denoising truly work.